 Healthcare providers at Pandia Health and GoodRx are not affiliated with Agile Therapeutics, Inc. and exercise independent medical judgment in prescribing decisions.

 We’ve partnered with Pandia Health and GoodRx to help you quickly and virtually connect with a provider to see if Twirla is right for you.

-*Pandia Health serves the following states: AZ, CA, CO, GA, FL, IL, NV, MI, PA, TN, TX, WA, WY.
+*Pandia Health serves the following states: AZ, CA, CO, GA, FL, IL, NV, NY, MI, PA, TN, TX, WA, WY.
 If you do not reside in one of these states, please use GoodRx to connect with a telehealth provider.

 The Pandia Health and GoodRx logos are trademarks of Pandia Health, Inc. and GoodRx, Inc., respectively.
 Reproduced with permission.

 It might be called birth control, but sorting through all the options and figuring out how to ask for what you want can feel, well, out of your control.
 Use this quick guide to help you feel empowered to express your birth control needs and confidently ask your doctor about Twirla.